Introduction

 |---|---|

-400 | Missing Idempotency-Key, invalid body, or source_of_funds_proof exceeds 10 MB |
+400 | Invalid body, customer is not a person, invalid base64 source_of_funds_proof, or source_of_funds_proof exceeds 10 MB |

 401 | Invalid API key or missing CreateIdentification permission |